Skip to Content

 All feedback received from formal University Groups is reviewed and acted upon by the relevant service manager or is considered centrally.

-• Webpages – we use our webpages to provide comprehensive and up to date information on all aspects of service delivery, as well as to inform users and potential users about service developments and to offer opportunities for our bespoke customer service pages act as a focus for feedback and provide access to our customer policies.
+• Webpages – we use our webpages to provide comprehensive and up to date information on all aspects of service delivery.
+They inform customers and potential customers about service developments.
+We use dedicated pages to act as a focus for feedback and provide access to our customer policies.
 Subject guides (LibGuides) also provide comprehensive information for staff and students in each disciplinary area.
 The Library Help facility allows customers to search for answers to frequently asked questions (FAQs) about the library services at Queen’s.

 All feedback received via the library webpages is reviewed and acted upon by the relevant service manager or is considered centrally.
 All customers who identify themselves receive a personal response to their feedback.

-• Chatbot – the Library Chatbot is available via a widget across the Library webpages and is accessible to customers 24/7.
-A Power BI dashboard is used to monitor queries submitted by customers and regular analysis of this dashboard is undertaken to enhance the quality and relevance of automated knowledge base responses.
-The Chatbot knowledge base itself also flags suggested topics from incoming customer queries and these suggestions are also used to enhance the service.
-The Chatbot has recently been improved with the addition of Omnichannel, a live chat service that is integrated into the Chatbot interface to ensure customers can reach a staff member via live chat during peak times.
+• AI Chatbot – the previous Chatbot has been replaced by a new AI Chatbot developed in conjunction with the University’s Digital Transformation team.
+It is available via a widget on the Library website and is accessible to customers 24/7.
+A Power BI dashboard is used to monitor queries submitted by customers and regular analysis of this dashboard is undertaken to enhance the quality and relevance of responses.
+As the Chatbot’s knowledgebase is informed by the website this process helps ensure the information on our website is always accurate and up to date.
+The Chatbot has an integrated feature to ensure customers can reach a staff member via live chat during peak times.
 Customer feedback from this service is gathered via Microsoft Customer Voice and this is reviewed regularly to improve the service.

-• Social Media – we make very active use of a range of social media to communicate with current and potential customers and to receive their feedback.
-This includes having Instagram, Facebook and Twitter sites.
-Library customers and particularly students, can use these mechanisms to give feedback.
+• Social Media – we make active use of a range of social media to communicate with current and potential customers and to receive their feedback.
+This includes having Instagram, Facebook and X sites.
+Library customers, and particularly students, can use these mechanisms to give feedback.

 All feedback received via our social media sites is reviewed and acted upon by the relevant service manager or is considered centrally.
 All Library customers who identify themselves receive a personal response to their feedback.
-There are separate Twitter accounts for AFBI and HSC customers.
+There are separate Instagram and X accounts for AFBI and HSC customers.

 All feedback received from these exercises is reviewed and acted upon by the relevant service manager or is considered centrally.

-• User Experience – we use UX methods to uncover the needs, preferences and behaviour of customers, and to provide the opportunity to deliver more effective and relevant services.
+• User Experience we use UX methods to uncover the needs, preferences and behaviour of customers, and to provide the opportunity to deliver more effective and relevant services.
 We plan to use UX to complement the existing methods of consultation to learn more about how our customers experience (and feel about) library services and spaces.
+UX is embedded in the planning process of any new services.

 Section 2: How the Library Feeds Back to its Customers